mplosser/data_fry9/README.md

 **Note**: The parse script automatically extracts any `BHCF*.zip` files found in `data/raw/` before parsing.

-**Note on FILER_TYPE**: If you parsed data before this feature was added, you'll need to delete the old parquet files and reparse to get the FILER_TYPE column:
 ```bash
 rm -rf data/processed/*.parquet
 python parse.py